thiagocapuano/waves-documentation/en/technical-details/smart-assets.md

 }
 ```

-### 4. Token that can be only transferred with the issuer’s permission \(commitment/debt label\)
+### 4. Transferring by issuer permission

-Here, we restricted the token transfer option to be done only by the token issuer's permission:
+You can restrict the token transfer option to be done only by the token issuer's permission \(commitment/debt label\):

 ```js
 match tx {